Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 theblab.org {#theblab}
 : Instance explicitly permits, and admin reblogs, openly ethno-nationalist/Nazi content from local users.
 : [TheBlab.org "about" page](https://ghostarchive.org/archive/AyVDy?wr=true) says: <q cite="https://theblab.org/about">The Blab is the place for refugees of places that claim to be free speech.
 After the shekelcaust of Gab an alternative was needed.
 This is that alternative.</q>.
 :  [Admin profile page](https://ghostarchive.org/archive/VKLRm?wr=true) contains multiple reblogs of local users posting racial slurs, Nazi imagery, and antisemitism.
-[More racism from local users].
+[More racism from local users](https://archive.today/2024.03.22-120858/https://theblab.org/@Weaponized_Honesty/112134020761568654).

 thechimp.zone {#thechimp-zone}
 : Admin [sends transphobic pedojacketing harassment to trans users](https://web.archive.org/web/20230811225851/https://thechimp.zone/notice/AYdPIQYHNfAO7u4C5Q), with racial slurs to boot.